 All information about you/your child's health will be kept private.
-The only people allowed to look at the information will be the doctors who are running the study, the staff at the study coordinating centre, and the regulatory authorities who check that the study is being carried out correctly.
+The only people allowed to look at the information will be the doctors who are running the study, authorised staff at the University of Oxford and your hospital, and the regulatory authorities who check that the study is being carried out correctly.
 A privacy notice is on the study website (www.recoverytrial.net).